What is Anderson Cooper's Net Worth and Salary?

 Early Life and Career Beginnings

 Anderson Hays Cooper was born on June 3, 1967, in Manhattan, New York City.
 His father, Wyatt Emory Cooper, was a writer.
 His mother, Gloria Vanderbilt, was an artist, fashion designer, and heiress.
-Gloria was the great-great-great-grandson of shipping and railroad magnate Cornelius Vanderbilt.
+Gloria was the great-great-great-granddaughter of shipping and railroad magnate Cornelius Vanderbilt.

 Anderson's maternal grandfather died when his mother was just one year old.
 He was the last male heir of the Vanderbilt fortune and left his entire estate, $5 million, in 1925 to his daughter.
 That's the same as around $70 million after adjusting for inflation.
 Gloria's mother and aunt fought over her custody and allegedly over control of the trust fund.
 Her aunt, the founder of the Whitney Museum, ultimately won custody.
 As an adult, Gloria would go on to have enormous success as an artist and fashion designer.

 Prior to becoming a news anchor, Cooper was a model for Calvin Klein, Ralph Lauren, and Macy's from the ages of 10 to 13.
 He went to Yale University, where he studied Political Science and International Relations.
 During college, Cooper spent two summers as an intern at the CIA.
 Tragedy struck when his father died suddenly in 1978.
 Ten years later, his older brother committed suicide.
 This event spurred his interest in journalism.
 After Anderson graduated from Yale University, he lived in Vietnam for a year, studying the Vietnamese language at the University of Hanoi.
 He then worked as a fact checker for the news agency Channel One and periodically sold homemade news segments to the channel.
-Cooper filmed reports of Vietnamese life and culture and eventually moved on to filming stories in various war-torn regions, including Bosnia, Somalia, and Rwanda that aired on Channel One.
+Cooper filmed reports of Vietnamese life and culture and eventually moved on to filming stories in various war-torn regions, including Bosnia, Somalia, and Rwanda, that aired on Channel One.

 Journalism Career